Pedro Manrique de Lara: Member of the Leonese court and second marriage

 On 27 January 1185 Pedro witnessed his first charter as a member of the court of Ferdinand II of León.
-By 11 February he had been appointed majordomo, the highest-ranking official at court.
+By 11 February he had been appointed mayordomo mayor del rey (majordomo), the highest-ranking official at court.
 This appointment could not have lasted much more than a week, for Ferdinand had returned the former official, Rodrigo López, to the office by 16 February.
 By that time, however, Pedro had been appointed to a post away from court: the large and important, if quiet, tenencia of Asturias de Oviedo.
 His tenencias steadily increased throughout the year.
 By 22 February he was governing the "towers of León", that is, the royal citadel that controlled the capital city; by 6 July he held Salamanca and Toro, the latter only briefly; and by 26 September he was holding Ciudad Rodrigo, an important city in the south of the kingdom.
 On 4 March 1186 Pedro was styled a "vassal of king Ferdinand" (uassallo regis Fernandi).
 There is an isolated reference to his governing Babia on 16 March and Luna on 31 March–1 April.
 He continued to govern Asturias de Oviedo, Ciudad Rodrigo, and Salamanca until at least 5 May that year.
 He held onto León a short while longer, for he was still in charge of the fortress there on 21 May.

 On 29 January 1187 Pedro made a second donation to Alcalech (his first had been in 1176).
 From 1188 until 1200 Pedro was ruling the region of Cuenca.
 After 1190 Pedro no longer held Atienza.
 Beginning in that year he ruled Huete, where his father had been killed in battle.
 His rule there lasted until at least 21 March 1198.
 On 13 June 1195 Pedro made a second donation to the cathedral of Sigüenza.